About Me

 and exhibited complex motion patterns that contained multiple

-(publication in preparation) blends learning in simulation and reality
+recent work blends learning in simulation and reality to create

 Nevermind all this, just show me the videos!

-Or, if you prefer, here's my slightly outdated CV.
+Or, if you prefer, here's a slightly outdated CV.

 -

-Nick Cheney, Jeff Clune, Jason Yosinski, and Hod Lipson.
+Jason Yosinski, Jeff Clune, Yoshua Bengio, and Hod Lipson.

 abstract▾ |